 With no prospects and his pension gone, Reinhard looked about for opportunities and quickly found one: SS boss Heinrich Himmler.
 Lina was friends with a friend of Himmler, and upon meeting Reinhard, Himmler liked the former Naval officer and hired him on the spot.
 Generally, if you were in good with Himmler, all doors opened for you, as was also the case with Joachim Peiper.
-Himmler was just getting his operation up and running and appointed Heydrich to be in charge of the new intelligence service, the "Ic Service."
+Himmler was just getting his operation up and running, and he needed reliable underlings.
+He appointed Heydrich to be in charge of the new intelligence service, the "Ic Service."
 It was a fateful appointment.

 |'I doubt if I would ever have married him if he had not played the violin so beautifully.'
 Lina Heydrich [nee Lina von Osten] reflects on her late husband.
 They used to play together with Canaris' wife.|

 There is no question that Heydrich was both clever and diligent.
 He began assembling a network of spies and informants, a network that he used for both official purposes and his own advancement.
 Reinhard had a Rolodex full of information on all the key players in the Reich.
 Himmler thought the young man was exceptional and promoted him to the rank of Major (SS-Sturmbannführer) as a wedding gift that December.